-For Q2 2020, \$5.6 million of cash was used for investment in property and equipment compared to \$12.0 million for the three months ended June 30, 2019.
-Notable Expansion Capital expenditures in Q2 2020 include: \$2.1 million of buildings, vehicles, trucks and transportation equipment, processing equipment and field equipment to support the expansion of operations and lab capabilities just outside of Midland, Texas.
-Notable Maintenance Capital additions during Q2 2020 include: \$1.0 million for tanks, warehouse equipment, processing equipment and field equipment to support logistics as certain customers started bringing shut-in production back on-stream in June.
+For Q3 2020, \$3.3 million of cash was used for investment in property and equipment compared to \$9.2 million for the three months ended September 30, 2019.
+Notable Expansion Capital expenditures in Q3 2020 include: \$0.5 million to support the expansion of operations and lab capabilities just outside of Midland, Texas, and \$1.6 million of buildings, vehicles, trucks and transportation equipment, processing equipment and field equipment primarily related to the Company's US production chemical operations.
+Notable Maintenance Capital additions during Q3 2020 include: \$0.5 million for tanks, warehouse equipment, processing equipment and field equipment to support logistics as certain customers started bringing shut-in production back on-stream starting in June.

 Historically, the long-term capital investments required for CES to execute its business plan are not significant in relation to the total revenue and EBITDAC generated by the Company and the majority of capital expenditures are made at the discretion of CES based on the timing and the expected overall return on the investment.
-Although CES previously expected 2020 capital expenditures to be at or below 2019 levels, in light of the current economic climate and related capital needs, the Company has suspended all non-essential capital expenditures and currently expects 2020 capital expenditures to be up to \$30.0 million, of which \$15.0 million is expansion and \$15.0 million is maintenance.
-CES will adjust these levels as required as industry and business conditions continue to unfold.
+Although CES previously expected 2020 capital expenditures to be at or below 2019 levels, in light of the current economic climate and related capital needs, the Company has suspended all non-essential capital expenditures and expects 2020 capital expenditures to be up to \$30.0 million, of which \$15.0 million is expansion and \$15.0 million is maintenance.
+CES plans to continue its disciplined and prudent approach to capital expenditures in 2021 and is currently reviewing planned expenditures which will be adjusted as required as conditions continue to unfold.